Pre-Veterinary Medicine

 About the Program

-Carroll College has a strong reputation for preparing students for entry into graduate school and successful careers in veterinary medicine.
-For example, Graduates of our pre-vet school achieve are often accepted into some of the finest graduate programs in the region — and the country.
-Our specialized faculty members work with you every step of the way as you earn your degree and potentially prepare you for a 4-year veterinary school.
+Pre-Veterinary Pathway, taken in conjunction with a major area of study at Carroll College, has a strong reputation for preparing students for entry into graduate school and successful careers in veterinary medicine.
+Graduates of Carroll College who have completed our Pre-Veterinary Pathway are often accepted into some of the finest graduate programs in the region — and the country.

 Courses and Student Learning Objectives